 Michael J. Weller’s ‘Metrobolist' tale is a published chapbook series.
 Five chapters beginning 1946 finishing 2015.

-Apart from a 2016 update and term 'poetry comics' recently amended to 'poetry c(art)oons', 2015's original post remains the same.
+Apart from social media updates and term 'poetry comics' amended to 'poetry c(art)oons', 2015's original post remains the same.
 It's here.

 Metrobolist7 will explain, in a form of imaginative storytelling, why Metrobolist6 didn't happen, and also, as speculative fiction, suggest how the tale might conceivably end up as parallel alterities—fantasy and actualised document.